jeredw/eniac-chess/easm.md

 This had to change.

 ## Addressing accumulators
 We'll start with whole accumulators since that's easier, and our VM has 15 accumulators addressable through the `loadacc A` and `storeacc A` instructions.
 The challenge is to decode the value stored in A and use it to trigger one of 15 load program lines or one of 15 store program lines, each on a different accumulator.
 The master programmer could do this but only if we move hardware over from instruction decoding, which means we'd lose at least 30 (!) of our 51 opcodes.
-Instead we do something a bit terrifyin, a trick that unlocked the whole project.
+Instead we do something vaugley terrifying, a trick that unlocked the whole project.

 Address decoding is based on two ideas: a 10 entry lookup table which is stored in the first rows of FT3, and using the S outputs of accumulators as program triggers.
 To decode a single digit, we can:

   1. Send the low digit of A to FT3
-  2. Store the result in accumulator {a-decode}
+  2. Store the result in accumulator `{a-decode}`
-  3. Send the contents of {a-decode} on the S output
+  3. Send the contents of `{a-decode}` on the `S` output
-  4. Wire the ten digits of the {a-decode} S output to ten different programs
+  4. Wire the ten digits of the `{a-decode}.S` output to ten different programs

 The lookup table has entries which are all 9s except for one digit, like this:
 ```